Bosch Starlight Tested vs AxisBy Ethan Ace, Published Mar 03, 2013, 12:00am EST

 In the past two years, Axis has boasted 'Lightfinder' technology in their top tier camera line, claiming quality color images even in extremely dark environments.
 And those cameras have performed well in IPVM shootouts - see our tests of the Q1602 and Q1604.
 Plus, Axis has integrated Lightfinder to many new cameras, helping to differentiate and justify its premium prices.

-Now, Bosch has launched a new 'Starlight' series claiming exceptional low light performance.
+Now, Bosch has launched a new 'Starlight [link no longer available]' series claiming exceptional low light performance.

 Lightfinder vs Starlight

 We wanted to see how they would compete so we matched up Axis's Q1602 and Q1604 vs Bosch's Starlight NBN-733V and their NBN-932V 1080p box camera.

 We did series of tests indoors at very low light levels including 0.1 lux, 0.5 lux and outdoors from 5 lux to less than 1 lux.

 - Low light performance equal or better than leading low light cameras from Axis (Q1602 and Q1604), especially with the upgraded 5.80 firmware.

 - Superior low light performance when using Bosch's Vibrant Mode, over the default one, to increase gain, saturation, and contrast.

 - Modest motion blur present in very low light scenes.
 Bosch says it is a result of their intelligent digital noise correction, not slow shutter.

 - Bandwidth consumption extremely impressive and better than comparable Axis camera across the board with the most dramatic savings in low light.